Mare of Easttown

-Mare of Easttown is an American crime drama limited series created and written by Brad Ingelsby for HBO.
+Mare of Easttown is an American crime drama television miniseries created and written by Brad Ingelsby for HBO.
 Directed by Craig Zobel, the series premiered on April 18, 2021, and concluded on May 30, 2021, consisting of seven episodes.
-It stars Kate Winslet as the title character, a detective investigating a murder in a small town near Philadelphia.
+It stars Kate Winslet in the title role, who investigates a murder in a small town outside Philadelphia.
 Julianne Nicholson, Jean Smart, Angourie Rice, Evan Peters, Sosie Bacon, David Denman, Neal Huff, James McArdle, Guy Pearce, Cailee Spaeny, John Douglas Thompson, and Joe Tippett appear in supporting roles.

-Mare of Easttown was acclaimed by critics, who lauded its story, characters, acting, and representation of women.
-The series received 16 nominations at the 73rd Primetime Emmy Awards and won four, including Outstanding Lead Actress for Winslet, Outstanding Supporting Actor for Peters, and Outstanding Supporting Actress for Nicholson.
+The series received critical acclaim for its story, characters, acting, and representation of women.
+It has also been noted for its cast members speaking in a mostly accurate Philadelphia accent, a dialect seldom heard in mainstream media.
+Mare of Easttown received sixteen nominations at the 73rd Primetime Emmy Awards and won four, including Outstanding Lead Actress for Winslet, Outstanding Supporting Actress for Nicholson, and Outstanding Supporting Actor for Peters.

 Premise

-In a suburb of Philadelphia, police detective Marianne "Mare" Sheehan investigates the recent murder of a teenage mother while trying to keep her own life from falling apart.
-Mare is a local hero, having been the star of a high school basketball championship game 25 years earlier.
+In the fictional suburb of Easttown, Pennsylvania (not to be confused with the real Easttown, Pennsylvania, which is also a Philadelphia suburb), police detective Marianne "Mare" Sheehan investigates the recent murder of a teenage mother while trying to keep her own life from falling apart.
+Mare is a local hero, having scored the winning basket in a high school basketball game that won Easttown its first state championship 25 years earlier.
 She has also been unable to solve the case of another missing young girl for a year, leading many in the community to doubt her detective skills.
-Her personal troubles include a divorce, a son lost to suicide, and a custody battle with her son’s formerly heroin addicted girlfriend over Mare's grandson.
+Her personal troubles include a divorce, a son lost to suicide, and a custody battle with her son's formerly heroin-addicted girlfriend over Mare's grandson.